 The forms have been developed to save time and resources by routing the forms electronically.
 The online forms provide a paperless solution to processing forms, thus eliminating the need to mail, email or print the forms.
 The forms are accessible on and off campus securely via the MyVCCCD portal.
 Once approved, the form will be routed electronically to the Admissions and Records Office so it can be processed.

-The electronic forms are available on the Faculty tab under OC Faculty Forms.
 Below is a list of the forms that are available in an electronic format: